 Nathan Folz scanned and indexed the entire collection of St. Mary’s Nursing School yearbooks.
 He also photographed the framed class pictures and doctor photos from St. Mary’s medical library, organizing them on our database.

 Lydia Wessel scanned obituaries from Pike County.
 In partnership with the Pike County Public Library, she scanned the entries from microfilm and input them into the Southern Indiana and Illinois Databases.
 Her work helped increase our obituary count to approximately 22,000 entries.

-Ashleigh Kormelink scanned and indexed Knox County obituaries from the binders compiled by the Vigo Chapter of the DAR.
+Ashleigh Kormelink scanned and indexed Knox County obituaries from the binders compiled by the Francis Vigo Chapter of the Daughters of the American Revolution.
 The site now contains approximately 19,700 obituaries from Knox County, and the project continues.

 Dolores DeWitt Browning (1923-2016), Charles Browning’s wife, and her daughter Charleen Browning Spear, Foundation Co-President, have written over 5,000 biographies of individuals who were served by Browning Funeral Home over a twenty-seven year period.
 Based on facts and memories from family members, the biographies describe the characteristics and personality traits of each individual.
 Inspired by the sagacious Charles Browning, we realize that to know and understand the life of another person, we need to be informed about their occupations, avocations, faith, personality, achievements, and dreams.
 These portraits are documented in tribute biographies and kept on our website for future generations to appreciate.
 Through the creation of these biographies, we honor each person who has died, give comfort to their families, and add to the historical richness of our society.